 James is currently a third year Ph.D. candidate in the Department of English and Comparative Literary Studies at the University of Warwick.
 His Masters dissertation – supervised by Professor Daniel Katz and completed in 2016 – was titled “‘Which Tale is the Idiot’s?’: ‘April Seventh 1928’ and the Sound and Fury of Interpretation,” examining the countless readings purporting to attribute meaning to Benjy Compson’s opening narrative in William Faulkner’s The Sound and the Fury, considering the relationship between text and critical debate through the distinctive lens of psychoanalysis.
 His research interests have since developed to concern the legal cultures of the American South between 1930 and 1970; particularly, how Southern fiction portrays problematic dilemmas inherent to law and justice in the region.
 He has given papers on Faulkner’s ‘emerging’ legal figure, Gavin Stevens, at several locations in the United Kingdom, presenting research that forms part of the first chapter of his thesis.
 More broadly, his Ph.D. research – supervised by Dr Mark Storey – considers how fictional lawyers appearing in literature of the post-war U.S. South between 1946 and 1966 uniquely focus and embody emerging narratives of race and law that characterise regional and national conflicts of the Civil Rights struggle.

-Laura Wilson, doctoral researcher, University of Mississippi (email@example.com)
+Dr Laura Wilson, (email@example.com)

 Tatiana Vepkhvadze, director of Educational Center Meridiani (firstname.lastname@example.org)

 Spatio-Temporal Conceptual Models and Narrative Temporality in “The Sound and The Fury”: From temporal-spatial ambiguity to clarity through linguistic analysis